Isaiah Papali'i

-Isaiah Papali'i (born 20 September 1998) is a professional rugby league footballer who plays as a forward for the Penrith Panthers in the National Rugby League (NRL).
+Isaiah Papali'i (born 20 September 1998) is a New Zealand professional rugby league footballer who plays as a forward for the Penrith Panthers in the National Rugby League (NRL).
 He has played for both Samoa and New Zealand at international level.

 He previously played for the New Zealand Warriors, the Parramatta Eels and the Wests Tigers in the NRL.

 Early life

 Papali'i was born in Auckland, New Zealand and is of Samoan descent.
 His mother, Lorina Papali'i, represented New Zealand in rugby league and Samoa in rugby union.

 In 2014, Papali'i won two gold medals at the Oceania Weightlifting Championships in New Caledonia, winning the U17(Youth) and U20(Junior) divisions by lifting a personal best of 107 kg in the snatch and 125 kg in the clean and jerk.
 His parents own a gym in Avondale.

 Papali'i attended Te Atatu intermediate as a youth and later attended Mount Albert Grammar School and played for their first XV rugby union side.
 At the same time as he was playing rugby league for the Junior Warriors.
 The First XV won the championship in 2016 and Papali'i won the team's player of the year award.